-Alpine Loop in Colordao’s San Juan Mountains introduces baby boomers to high-country scenery and Colorado mining history.
-It’s best explored on a 2 or 3-day trip with overnight stops in Lake City, Silverton or Ouray.
-However, Alan and I drove it in one day.
-By now, this year’s heavy winter snows should have finally melted.
-Are you ready to follow our itinerary?
+Updated 06.20.2019: Alpine Loop in Colorado’s San Juan Mountains introduces baby boomers to high-country scenery and Colorado mining history.
+It’s best explored on a 2 or 3-day Alpine Loop itinerary with overnight stops in Lake City, Silverton or Ouray.

-To accomplish this aggressive boomer adventure, let’s begin the day EARLY in Silverton.
-You can either book one of the historic lodging choices or drive down from Ouray (our choice).
-You’ll need a 4-wheel-drive vehicle because the going becomes rough after Animas Fork.
+You’ll need a 4-wheel-drive vehicle because the going becomes rough after Animas Forks.
 Don’t forget to air down those tires!

 If you’re in a two-wheel-drive car, turn around here.
 The trail that climbs to Engineer Pass is not for you.
 For those brave boomers in 4-wheel-drive vehicles, you’re in for an alpine treat as the journey travels above the tree line and into the tundra.